 Typically, new parents receive Bumbo Seats as gifts before the arrival of a child.
 These seats are commonly used to prop up children before they are able to sit up and get into a seated position on their own.
 The manufacturers of this seat claim to do just that and the seats do so effectively.
 However, the seats do not take into account infant motor pattern development research, such as that from the paradigm of Dynamic Neuromuscular Stabilization, that contradict the use of such devices.

-What we tell parents is that, from a developmental perspective, our suggestion is to avoid Bumbo Seats.
+From a developmental perspective, our suggestion to parents is to avoid Bumbo Seats.
 Here are two statements from Bumbo Seat that encourage the belief that these seats are helpful and beneficial for infants.
 When instead, these claims are not supported by biomechanical and neurological science.
 Here are the statements:

 Claim 1: It’s okay to prop up a child before they can do so on their own.